Connect with us

 USM did not respond to a request for comment regarding the MDHS statement and has declined to speak further on the welfare scandal, including whether it plans to return the funds.

-The volleyball stadium is not included in MDHS's ongoing civil , which currently attempts to claw back roughly $24 million in welfare funds from 38 individuals or organizations.
-Though MDHS Director Bob Anderson has alluded to the possibility of pursuing the volleyball project, the agency's recent statement is the most unequivocal on its stance about the illegality of the expenditure.
+The volleyball stadium is not included in MDHS’s ongoing civil lawsuit, which currently attempts to claw back roughly $24 million in welfare funds from 38 individuals or organizations.
+Though MDHS Director Bob Anderson has alluded to the possibility of pursuing the volleyball project, the agency’s recent statement is the most unequivocal on its stance about the illegality of the expenditure.

 Elizabeth Lower-Basch, deputy director for policy for the Center for Law and Social Policy and national TANF expert, told Mississippi Today that even if a building were to benefit needy families — low-income housing development, for example — the use of TANF funds on construction is strictly prohibited by federal law.

-“So even if Mississippi wanted to reach and try to argue that providing tennis lessons to from families with low incomes would keep them busy and prevent unplanned pregnancies, they could only use TANF funds to pay usage fees and not for construction of the facility,” she said in an email.
+“So even if Mississippi wanted to reach and try to argue that providing tennis lessons to teens from families with low incomes would keep them busy and prevent unplanned pregnancies, they could only use TANF funds to pay usage fees and not for construction of the facility,” she said in an email.

 Federal regulations around welfare spending are otherwise notoriously lax, allowing states to use the money on a variety of programs they say will reduce or prevent poverty.
 But Lower-Basch, who has worked on TANF and other safety net policies for over 25 years, said she has not seen another state use TANF funds in quite this way before.

-“Mississippi should not try to justify its past misuse of the TANF program and instead commit to using TANF funds for their intended purpose – helping raise their with the economic security they need to thrive,” Lower-Basch wrote.
+“Mississippi should not try to justify its past misuse of the TANF program and instead commit to using TANF funds for their intended purpose – helping parents raise their children with the economic security they need to thrive,” Lower-Basch wrote.

 MDHS also said it was unable to comment further because of ongoing investigations.
 It did not answer whether it now plans to add the athletic foundation, which received the funds to build the facility, in the civil suit.
 The agency fired the private attorney, former U.S. Attorney Brad Pigott, it initially hired to bring the civil suit after he subpoenaed the athletic foundation for its communication with various figures, including former Gov. Phil Bryant, in an attempt to get to the bottom of how welfare money was funneled to a volleyball court.
-Defense attorneys have also made the stadium an issue of the case, subpoenaing Bryant himself for related to the deal.
+Defense attorneys have also made the stadium an issue of the case, subpoenaing Bryant himself for records related to the deal.

 Retired NFL quarterback Brett Favre, whose daughter played volleyball at Southern Miss, was the inspiration behind the new stadium.
-Text messages show he pushed various officials, including Bryant, for for the project in 2017.
+Text messages show he pushed various officials, including Bryant, for funding for the project in 2017.

 After a meeting at USM between Favre, welfare officials and athletics department officials in July of 2017, MDHS and USM legal counsel negotiated a lease agreement that would allow a nonprofit founded by Nancy New to pay $5 million in welfare funds to the Southern Mississippi Athletic Foundation to rent university athletic facilities that it would use to conduct programming.
 The facilities were used for just one event, a Healthy Teens rally, according to records retrieved by Mississippi Today.
 Nancy New’s son, Zach New, pleaded guilty to fraud for using TANF money on construction, disguising it as a lease agreement.